trrine/my-rent-buddy/README.md

 The CreateDatabase.php script must be executed to create and initalise the myrentbuddy database with sample data.
 This file can be found in the "database" folder.

 ## How to Use
-To use the website, the Login.php file should be executed which will display the login interface.
+To use the website, start the WAMP server and execute the Login.php script which will display the login interface.
 There are two existing users which can be used: an admin user and a renter user.

 To login as the admin user, use the following details: